 Also, the community has tons of parties.
 Each country has its own themed event, plus there are holiday dinners, balls, and lots of opportunities for unique and fun date nights!

 Top five favorite things to do in Pápa:

 – The Várkertfürdő (Thermal Baths) is an awesome water park we frequented.
 It’s huge, and only a couple of bucks to enter!
-(Everything in Hungary is super cheap, like going out to dinner for a family of five is around $30!)
+(Everything in Hungary is super cheap, going out to dinner for a family of five is around $30!)

 – Activities for Kids: Horseback riding, swimming, dance, aerial gymnastics classes (popular in Hungary), music, soccer clubs, painting classes…plenty available!

 – Tons of HIKES nearby, many of them with castles or ruins: Celldömölk, Döbrönte, Szigliget, Somló, Sümeg, Bakonybél, Csesznek, Csóbanc, Badacsony, Szentbékkálla.
 (See more about Bri’s favorite hikes here.)

 Picture this: You have a whole weekend to go somewhere within driving distance: Where are you going and what are you doing?